edge-cloud/www.edge-cloud.net/_posts/2015-03-18-ipv6-in-vsphere-6.md

       </td>

       <td >
-        All vCenter Orchestrator components, including plug-ins built by VMware, have been <a href="https://www.vmware.com/support/orchestrator/doc/vcenter-orchestrator-51-release-notes.html" target="_blank">tested and certified to run on IPv6 networks</a>.
+        All vCenter Orchestrator components, including plug-ins built by VMware, have been [tested and certified to run on IPv6 networks](https://www.vmware.com/support/orchestrator/doc/vcenter-orchestrator-51-release-notes.html).
       </td>
     </tr>